 Specifically designed to give 4WD owners a full understanding of how their vehicle operates and to massively increase confidence in 4WDing skills.

-The course is held on a bush property handy to Rockhampton City or in Byfield National Park.
+The course is held on a bush property near Rockhampton or in Byfield National Park.

 The course generally runs from 9:00am to 4:30pm.